 When you take out car insurance, your insurers may offer you some additional cover options that you can use to supplement your policy for an extra cost.

-These add-ons cover a range of things, from breakdowns to lost or stolen keys to flood damage.
+These add-ons typically cover a range of things, from breakdowns to lost or stolen keys to flood damage.
 But with so many extras available, it can be difficult to know which are worth having, and which could end up being a waste of money.

 Which car insurance extras are available?